Protect Your Pearly Whites with Mouth Guards

 Minimise and ward off injury with a dental mouth guard, a device which covers your teeth and gums.
 Often times, this is used to protect from bruising, abrasions and any form of trauma for people involved in contact sports.
 A mouth guard can also serve as a treatment for bruxism or TMJ.
 Call us today to have a mouth guard fitted (02) 9808 2588.

 Over-the-counter bite mouth guards, while seemingly more practical, are only good for temporary use.
-Here at Putney Dental Care, we specialise in fully customised mouth guard.
-The advantage of having them tailor-made is that it provides the best level of comfort and protection against bruxism and TMJ.
+Here at Putney Dental Care, we specialise in fully custom-fitted mouth guards.
+The advantage of having them tailor-made is that it is specifically suited to your needs and it provides the best level of comfort and protection against bruxism, TMJ and other oral discomforts.

 At our clinic, we believe in using materials of the finest quality.
 In fact, we only source supplies from local Sydney-based laboratories.
 Rest assured that all of our offerings comply to the highest of Australian standards and that all the materials used are approved by the Therapeutic Goods Administration (TGA).
 We do this to give you customer satisfaction as well as peace of mind.